aidenismee/vmo-demo-project/README.md

 ```

 ### Assessments
-* **Architecture**: The logic is divided into 2 separate layer: handler, and service layer.
+* **Architecture**: The logic is divided into separate layers: handler, and service layer.
 Each layer has one single purpose (handler to validate and handle requests from clients, service for data handling and conversion) and independent of one and another.
 * **Clarity**: The project purpose, architecture, structure and assessment criteria are explained clearly in the `README.md` file.
 * **Code quality**: The source code is well organized with few nested functions and directory along with clear structure, logic block and easy to navigate structure.
 * **Usability**: the project is suitable for multiple clients, even with physical constraint as the source code is relatively lightweight and required no extensive CPU or memory to execute.